Empirical observation of negligible fairness-accuracy trade-offs in machine learning for public policy: Discussion

-While much remains to be learned, the empirical findings presented here challenge the commonly held belief that there necessarily is a trade-off between ``accuracy'' and ``fairness'' in machine learning systems.
-We hope this work will inspire researchers, policymakers, and data science practitioners alike to explicitly consider fairness as a goal and take steps, such as those proposed here, in their work that can, collectively, contribute to bending the long arc of history towards a more just and equitable society.
+Beyond the immediate implications for the policy and social impact problems explored here, our goal in presenting these empirical findings here is to better inform the use of machine learning in high-stakes decisions by challenging the commonly held belief that there necessarily is a trade-off between ``accuracy'' and ``fairness'' in these applications.
+However, it is also important to note that fairness is not only a function of a model's predictions but also how those predictions are acted on by human decision-makers and, more broadly, the context in which it operates, with historical, cultural, and structural sources of inequities that society as a whole must strive to overcome through the ongoing process of remaking itself to better reflect its highest ideals of justice and equity.
+Improving the fairness of the machine learning models that continue to find growing applications in critical decisions that affect many aspects of people's lives may be only one small element of that process, but we hope this work will inspire researchers, policymakers, and data science practitioners alike to explicitly consider fairness as a goal and take steps, such as those proposed here, in their work that can, collectively, contribute to bending the long arc of history towards a more just and equitable society.